 Although a relatively small city, the old town is not.
-This Vilnius highlight has been largely unaffected by war making the downtown core essentially one huge old town.
+This Vilnius highlight has been largely unaffected by war, making the downtown core essentially one huge old town.
 With almost 4 square kilometres, 1,500 buildings, and 74 quarters, it is one of Europe’s largest surviving medieval old towns.
-It should be no surprise that you can spend a day just wandering it’s many areas.
+It should be no surprise that you can spend a day just wandering its many areas.
 Highlights of this UNESCO World Heritage site include Cathedral Square, Vilnius University, and the cafes of Pilies Street.

-At the Cathedral Square you will find the Vilnius Cathedral, Monument to Grand Duke Gediminas, and the Royal Palace.
-Above it all is city’s most recognizable feature – the Gediminas’ Tower.
+At the Cathedral Square, you will find the Vilnius Cathedral, Monument to Grand Duke Gediminas, and the Royal Palace.
+Above it all is the city’s most recognizable feature – the Gediminas’ Tower.
 A climb up is a must.
 Inside you will find a small museum featuring medieval armament and exhibitions.
 On top you get a great view of the city, both old and new.

 Museum of Occupation

-Much like the horror on display in the Museum of Occupation in Riga and the House of Terror in Budapest, this Vilnius highlight shows the atrocities Lithuanian’s faced during Nazi Germany and Soviet Union rule.
+Much like the horror on display in the Museum of Occupation in Riga and the House of Terror in Budapest, this Vilnius highlight shows the atrocities Lithuanian’s faced during Nazi Germany and the Soviet Union rule.
 Throughout the Museum you will find displays on life during this time and the stories of the rebels that fought for freedom.
 This includes the KGB spy equipment and interrogation rooms in the museum building itself.
 More disturbingly are the cells below the building and the chamber where countless people were executed.
 It’s hard to take in but important in understanding Lithuania of today.

 The Republic of Užupis

 On the other side of the Vilnia River sits my favourite of these Vilnius highlights – the quirky neighbourhood of Užupis.
-Literally meaning “the other side of the river,” Užupis showcases Lithuanian’s surprisingly good-humored nature.
+Literally meaning “the other side of the river,” Užupis showcases Lithuanian’s surprisingly good-humoured nature.
 In 1997, the district declared itself an independent republic with it constitution proudly on display in 23 languages on Paupio street.
 Personal favourites are “A dog has the right to be a dog,” “People have the right to be happy” and “People have the right to be unhappy.”

 This area is home to the city’s artists and musicians making it trendy with great graffiti, restaurants, and cafés.
 Don’t miss a drink at Snekitus and a walk-through the neighbouring Bernardine Park.